AbolfazlGhaderi/notif-sender-nestjs/README.md

 This service provides two methods for sending emails:

-📨 **sendEmail_now :** Sends an email immediately.
+📨 **sendEmail :** Sends an email immediately.
 Use this when you need to ensure the email is sent before continuing execution.

 📧 **sendEmail_addToQueue :** Queues the email for later sending.
 This is useful when you don't need an immediate response and just want the email to be processed asynchronously.